Dog fouling and dog bins

 Call it in - Report dog fouling to us online or give us a call on 01271 388870.
-It can help us catch and prosecute the culprits and also builds up a picture of where the problem areas are, so we can pay more visits.
+It can help us catch and prosecute the culprits and also builds up a picture of where the problem areas are, so we know where to patrol.

-Clear it up - If you aren't willing or able to call it out or call it in, helping to remove the problem is a really positive contribution, no one will step in it and it keeps standards high, which is a significant factor for prevention.
+Clear it up - If you aren't willing or able to call it out or call it in, if you have a spare poo bag then helping to remove the problem is a really positive contribution, no one will step in it and it keeps standards high, which helps prevent further dog fouling.

 Top tips for responsible dog owners

-- Be prepared every time you go out with you dog - bags, water and torch at night
+- Be prepared every time you go out with your dog - bags, water and a torch at night

-- Be prepared to help other who get caught out without a bag
+- Be prepared to help others who get caught out without a bag

 - Keep an eye on what your dog is doing

-- Know your dog's routines, it helps with poop and scoop management
+- Get to know your dog's routines, it helps with poop and scoop management

 - Bag it and bin it!
 Use degradable bags where possible

 - Know your bins - use designated dog bins or any litter bins